How to Get Into UCLA: Requirements & Acceptance Rate

 When writing college applications, it's tempting to show the admission committees how you excel and are interested in everything.
 If you fill out every single extracurricular entry on the application with mediocre activities, chances are you won't stand out from the crowd.

-Instead, focus on quality; what is that one thing you do remarkably well?
+Instead, focus on quality; what is that one thing that you do remarkably well?
 Stand out in what makes you you.
 Don't try to do "just fine" in everything or be like everyone else.

-Getting into UCLA is difficult but not impossible.
+Getting into UCLA is difficult, but not impossible.
 To get accepted, you'll need not only to be an exceptional student but show how you're outstanding outside the classroom.

 UCLA Essay Prompts